 Modern Foreign Language (French)

-Since May 2022 school has become involved with the Linguamarque accreditation scheme.
+In May 2023 Moor Hall School achieved the Linguamarque Bronze Award for languages.
 Linguamarque supports the development of Primary Languages in school within the curriculum, in line with Government recommendations and programmes of study.
-It provides a methodology to benchmark and define achievement and we are currently working towards the Linguamarque Bronze Award.
+It provides a methodology to benchmark and define achievement and we are currently working towards the Linguamarque Silver Award.

 At Moor Hall we aim to raise standards and achievements in French for all children through quality first teaching and a SEN friendly environment.
 Cultural diversity is valued and all members, both adults and children, are treated with respect.
 The Moor Hall Child pupils’ standards and drivers are at the forefront of all we do.
 In a safe, healthy and stimulating environment child are expected to achieve their full potential in order that they become confident language learners and are given opportunities to behave responsibly when applying their language skills in a variety of practical and exciting contexts.

-We base teaching on the guidance material in the QCA scheme of work for Modern Foreign Languages (KS2) and supplementary material, collected as a result of in-service training and development work.
+We base teaching on the Linguamarque Progression Plan and supplementary material, collected as a result of in-service training and development work.
 The schemes of work are supported by the ongoing Linguamarque training programme which provides training, resources and assessment opportunities and structures for French to be delivered throughout the school.
 Emphasis is placed on the adaptation of plans to the context of our school and abilities of the children.
 Main sources of other supplementary material include material from Developing French schemes of work, the Lightbulb Languages MFL site, Babelzone software and resources in conjunction with authentic material provided by the MFL specialist.

 The children will use the Language Portfolio resources throughout their KS2 language journey (folders for Years 3 and 4, exercise books for Years 5 and 6).
-The portfolio structure focuses on intercultural understanding so that all children’s additional languages and cultural heritages are recognised and reflected.
+The Portfolio demonstrates and shows progress in the four skills of language learning.
+The Portfolio structure also focuses on intercultural understanding so that all children’s additional languages and cultural heritages are recognised and reflected.
 In doing this, children’s confidence in their cultural heritage are celebrated and their achievement in speaking an additional language is recognised.

 There is a thematic approach to the French units taught and regular focus on a healthy lifestyle which is in accordance with the vision for Moor Hall School.
 Healthy foods, recreational activities, opinions and sport are focused on in every year to enforce our school values.